metrics-matcher/metrics-matcher.github.io/index.md

 Then `total-count-of-users` (without `.sql`) is  a **Query Id**.

 And you expect that this query should return 123 users.

+Note that if a SQL is placed into a subdirectory then Query Id should be specified with the subdirectory name as a prefix.
+So if:
+- Subdirectory is "games"
+- and SQL file name is "count-of-users.sql"

+Then:
+- Query Id will be "games/count-of-users"

 Queries can be parameterized.